Fire Safety for the Summer

 - Never start open fires in the countryside.

-- If you are camping or caravanning at one of these events then make sure tents and caravans are kept at the appropriate distance apart.
+- If you are camping or caravanning at one of these events make sure tents and caravans are kept at the appropriate distance apart.

 - Make sure caravans are fitted with a smoke detector, fire blanket and dry powder fire extinguisher.